tidepool-org/data-model/device-data/types/upload.md

 <!-- start editable commentary on timeProcessing -->

 For data auditing purposes, we store a string encoding the type of algorithm used to generate the `time`, `timezoneOffset`, and other related fields from the local `deviceTime`.
-At present, there are only three options for this value:
+At present, there are only three options for this <!--Suggestion by Eden-->string:
 - `across-the-board-timezone` for devices (all BGMs, for example) that cannot have their `deviceTime` values ["bootstrapped" to a UTC `time` value](http://developer.tidepool.io/chrome-uploader/docs/BootstrappingToUTC.html 'Bootstrapping to UTC'); in such cases, we apply a single user-selected timezone to every `deviceTime` "across the board" to generate the `time` value.
 - `utc-bootstrapping` for devices (most insulin pumps and CGMs) where we use a combination of the user-selected timezone at time of upload, the most recent timestamp on device, and the history of display time changes on the device to infer the correct `time` value for each record.
 - `none` for data sources that already include a UTC-anchored `time` value.
 At present, the *only* data source for which this is true is Dexcom G5 data coming through Apple's iOS HealthKit integration.